-Pet behavioural problems can be due to both behavioural causes and/or medical causes.
-At Sydney Animal Hospitals our veterinarians will investigate pet behavioural problems by obtaining a full history and conducting a full examination including blood or urine tests to rule out underlying medical conditions and accurately diagnose a problem.
+Pet behavioural problems can be due to both behavioural and/or medical causes.
+At Sydney Animal Hospitals our Veterinarians will investigate pet behavioural problems by obtaining a full history and conducting a full examination, including blood or urine tests, to rule out underlying medical conditions and accurately diagnose a problem.

-Behavioural problems are often the combined effect of many factors, including your pet’s environment and learning.
-Here are some:
+Behavioural problems are often the combined effect of many factors:

-- Genetics can predispose your pet to some behaviours.
-However, the expression of those behaviours will depend on your pet’s early socialisation and training.
+1. Genetics can predispose your pet to some behaviours.
+However, the expression on those behaviours will depends on your pet's early socialisation and training

-- Changes in the environment may contribute to the emergence of behavioural problems.
+3. Changes in the environment may contribute to the emergence of behaviour problems.
 These can include:

 - changes in routine